bergesinstitute/graf-method/book-4-unit-2.md

 💂 Here are some verbs that usually have both direct object and indirect object (a thing to a person).
 Some of them can act as verbs that only take a direct object, or as intransitive verbs.

-    Contar - to tell
+    contar - to tell

-    Enseñar - to teach
+    enseñar - to teach

-    Enviar - to send
+    enviar - to send

-    Explicar - to explain
+    explicar - to explain

-    Mostrar - to show
+    mostrar - to show

-    Regalar - to give (as a present)
+    regalar - to give (something as a present)

-    Dar - to give
+    dar - to give

-    Decir - to say
+    decir - to say

-    Preguntar - to ask
+    preguntar - to ask

-    Pedir - to ask for/to request
+    pedir - to ask for / to request

 #### Ejemplos